 We are updating our documentation library to be ready for Sector 10!
 Find out more in our Sector 10 roadmap or head straight to our collection of Sector 10 - Changes and Updates.

-Before you start, we need to get a few terms from the Drupal terminology out of the way.
+Before you start, we need to get a few bits of Drupal terminology out of the way.
 We try to keep away from jargon, but we can't pretend a node isn't a node... so what is a node, after all?

 Wait!
 What is Drupal?
 And what is Sector?